MicrosoftDocs/fabric-docs/docs/onelake/onelake-overview.md

 :::image type="content" source="media\onelake-overview\fabric-shortcuts-onelake.png" alt-text="Diagram showing how shortcuts connect data across workspaces and artifacts." lightbox="media\onelake-overview\fabric-shortcuts-onelake.png":::

-For more information on how to use shortcuts, see [Shortcuts](onelake-shortcut-overview.md).
+For more information on how to use shortcuts, see [OneLake shortcuts](onelake-shortcuts.md).

 ## Open access to OneLake